announcement

 Selenium, a popular open source tool for test automation, is often an organization's first choice once they decide to move away from monotonous manual testing.
 However, Selenium isn't built for Oracle Cloud.

-And in fact, testing Oracle Cloud apps with Selenium can often be more cumbersome than doing so manually.
+And testing Oracle Cloud apps with Selenium can often be more cumbersome than doing so manually.

 Now let's jump in.